alisawuffles/olmo-core-doc/README.md

 ## Pretraining

-Official training scripts for released models can be found in `src/scripts/official/`, and are meant to be launched with `torchrun`.

-We will start from the script `src/examples/llm/train.py` to launch our first pretraining run.
+We will use the script `src/examples/llm/train.py` to launch our first pretraining run.
+Official training scripts for released models can be found in `src/scripts/official/`.

 ### Defining a config
-Near the top of the script, we will find the config dataclass.
+Near the top of the script we'll find the config dataclass.

 ```python
 @dataclass